eProsima/AML-IP/amlip_docs/rst/user_manual/scenarios/collaborative_learning.rst

 Collaborative Learning Scenario
 ###############################

-This :term:`Scenario` performs the action of  work on the same problem independently in remote nodes, using different training datasets, in order to share the knowledge learned with other nodes and do not block any other important actions that may require to run in the same device.
+In this :term:`Scenario`, multiple nodes working on the same problem share their locally obtained models with each other, without the need to share the private datasets with which they were trained.
-This creates a more complex and accurate model.
+This cooperation intends to lead towards the requested model.
-It uses the :ref:`user_manual_dds_rpc` communication to publish those problems in an efficient way.
+It leverages the :ref:`user_manual_dds_rpc` communication protocol/paradigm in order to exchange all required information (model requests/replies) in an efficient way.

 .. figure:: /rst/figures/collaborative_learning_scenario.png
     :align: center